 Why B2B Marketers Need to Drive Webinar Engagement

 B2B marketers are faced with a crowded, attention-sucking environment.
 There’s a lot of digital noise out there, so it’s important to make the most out of opportunities proven to drive engagement.
-As it turns out, webinars are a great opportunity.
-According to Demand Gen Report’s annual Content Preferences Survey, 64 percent, or two-thirds of respondents say they’re willing to spend 20 to 60 minutes in a webinar.
+According to Demand Gen Report’s 2023 Content Preferences Survey Report, 54% of respondents feel overwhelmed with the amount of content available to them, yet the quality of this content is often subpar.
+This shows that B2B marketers need to offer more engaging content in order to generate conversions and increase leads.

 Making Way for Two-Way Dialogue in Webinars

 Demand Gen Report’s Brian Anderson sat down to chat with several webinar experts to discuss how B2B marketers can craft webinars with engagement in mind and collected several great tips.
-Among those tips is providing opportunities to drive two-way dialogue in webinars.
+Among those tips is providing opportunities to drive two-way dialogue in B2B webinars.

-When folks talk about two-way dialogue in webinars a few common tactics come up.
+When folks talk about two-way dialogue in B2B webinars a few common tactics come up.
 Q&A sessions, polls, surveys and chat rooms are all common tools that can easily be deployed.

 Combine these tools with varying webinar formats — such as expert panels, product demos and video briefs — and you have a great recipe for two-way conversations with attendees.
 Presenters can watch a webinar’s chat feed and respond to questions in real-time.
 Polls can give them a better understanding of where audiences are at and tailor the program to suit the audience.